fly-lang/fly/llvm/docs/Atomics.rst

 This document is intended to provide a guide to anyone either writing a frontend for LLVM or working on optimization passes for LLVM with a guide for how to deal with instructions with special semantics in the presence of concurrency.
-This is not intended to be a precise guide to the semantics; the details can get extremely complicated and unreadable, and are not usually necessary.
+This is not intended to be a precise guide to the semantics; the details can getValue extremely complicated and unreadable, and are not usually necessary.

 .. _Optimization outside atomic: